Go Back

 If I have a parmesan rind in my fridge (which I often do) I usually add a chunk (1-2") to the soup as it simmers.
 It adds wonderful flavor, just remember to remove it before you blend the soup.

-Make it a meal by adding pre made gnocchi.
+Make it a meal by adding pre made gnocchi or serve it alsong side some garlic bread or crostini.

 Keyword anytime, Basil, Bread, easy, flavorful, lunch, soup, tomato, weeknight